chrisgaun/k8s-in-cloud-hands-on-training/README.md

 The following repository will create you a Kubernetes cluster using the following:

-1. The underlying Infrastructure using Digital Ocean
+1. Digital Ocean for the underlying infrastructure
-2. Infrastructure creation using Terraform
+2. Terraform to create the infrastructure
-3. Cluster provisoning using the Kismatic Enterprise Toolkit [KET](https://github.com/apprenda/kismatic)
+3. [Kismatic Enterprise Toolkit](https://github.com/apprenda/kismatic) for provisioning our Kubernetes cluster

 ## Prerequisities